 Equally important, we encourage public dialogue and action to reduce our state’s and country’s reliance on incarceration.

-COVID19 and Higher Education in Illinois Prisons
+Higher Education in Illinois Prisons

 As of March 2020, all prison higher education programs in the state have suspended programming in response to the CoronaVirus.
 We are uncertain when programs will resume.
 We will post updates on this website.